coapcloud/coapc_fe/README.md

 ----

-`coapc_fe` is the frontend server frontend server for CoAP.cloud and handles parsing requests and responses and routes logic to microservices.
+`coapc_fe` is the frontend server for CoAP.cloud.
+It handles parsing CoAP requests/responses and routes logic to microservice backends.
 In the future it may support advanced use cases, like HTTP and other forms of proxying.

 ----

 ## Prerequisites

-`coapc_fe` is based on [libcoap](https://github.com/obgm/libcoap) and has its own set of dependencies.
-Most POSIX should work and Windows _may_ work. macOS users - Brew is your friend.
+`coapc_fe` is based on [libcoap](https://github.com/obgm/libcoap), which includes its own set of dependencies.
+Most POSIX hosts should work and Windows _may_ work. macOS users - Brew is your friend.
 To build `libcoap`:

 * `git clone https://github.com/coapcloud/coapc_fe` (this repo)

 * `cd coapc_fe`

-* `git submodule update --init --recursive` to fetch `libcoap`'s dependencies
+* `git submodule update --init --recursive` to fetch dependencies

 * `./autogen.sh`